jrBordet/jrBordet.github.io/_posts/2020-09-21-lenses_a_pratical_approach.markdown

 We can read the fuction `over` as: if you give me a way to transform a part, I will give you back a new whole with the part transformed.

-And a pratical example is a lens that focus on a City of a given User and return a new User with the field city tranformed by the capitalized function.
+And a pratical example is a lens that focus on a City of a given User and return a new User with the field city tranformed by a capitalization.

 {% highlight swift %}